 - Ear Mites: A leading cause of ear infections in cats, especially kittens.
 These tiny parasites feed on ear wax and skin oils, leading to irritation and infection.

-- Bacterial Infections: Bacteria can overgrow in the ear canal, often due to factors like moisture or injury.
+- Bacterial Infections: Bacteria can overgrow in the ear canal, often due to moisture or injury.
 These infections are more likely to occur in cats with weakened immune systems.

-- Allergies: Environmental allergies, food sensitivities, or seasonal changes can cause inflammation in the ear canal, making it prone to infections.
+- Allergies: Environmental allergies, food sensitivities, or seasonal changes can cause inflammation in the ear canal.

-- Foreign Bodies: Debris such as grass or dirt can get lodged in the ear, leading to irritation or infection.
+- Foreign Bodies: Grass, dirt, or debris can get lodged in the ear.

 7 Signs Your Cat Has an Ear Infection

-- Swelling or Redness in the Ear Canal: Inflamed ears may appear red, swollen, or irritated.
+- Swelling or Redness in the Ear Canal

 How to Treat Your Cat's Ear Infection